+Credits: 8 ECTS Year: one Semester: spring term Type of course: elective course for all Master programmes at DCS.
 Necessary Prerequisites: Good programming skills in Python are a requirement for the course.

-Teacher: Jón Guðnason and Atli Þor Sigurgeirsson
+Organization of course: three-week course Teacher: Jón Guðnason and Atli Þor Sigurgeirsson